Wisconsin judge accused of helping man evade ICE arrest loses a bid to drop charges

 MADISON, Wis.
-(AP) — A Wisconsin judge accused of helping a man evade arrest by U.S. immigration agents lost an attempt Tuesday to throw out the Trump administration’s case against her, although there’s still another chance to appeal.
+(AP) — A Wisconsin judge accused of helping a man evade arrest by U.S. immigration agents lost an attempt Tuesday to throw out the Trump administration’s case against her.

 The prosecution of Milwaukee County Circuit Judge Hannah Dugan highlights the push by President Donald Trump’ s administration to confront state and local authorities who resist his sweeping immigration crackdown.